 ||12” x 12”

-- Vacuuming or sweeping any loose crumbs, dust, or debris from the tiles when necessary.
+- Sweeping or vacuuming any loose crumbs, dust, or debris from the tiles.

-- Clean your sub floor so that it is free of all dirt, dust, grease, or other foreign material.
+- Clean your subfloor so that it is free of all dirt, dust, grease, or other foreign material.

-- When installing the Grip-Loc tiles, we recommend starting in the front left corner of the room and working your way out from there.
+- When installing the hard plastic tiles, we recommend starting in the front left corner of the room and working your way out from there.

 - Make sure the female side (loops) of the tile is facing away from the wall.

-- After filling the left wall with tiles and the adjacent wall, proceed to fill the rest of the room with whole tiles.
+- After lining the left wall and the adjacent wall with tiles, proceed to fill the rest of the room with whole tiles.

-- When you come up to a wall or object, don’t worry.
-Just measure the area and cut the tiles with a sharp utility knife and put the trimmed tiles into place.
+- When you come up to a wall or obstruction, measure the area and cut the tiles with a tile cutter or a power saw with a fine-toothed blade.
+Then put the trimmed tiles into place.

-- When trimming the tiles into place, make sure you leave about a 3/4” space between the tiles and the wall or obstruction.
+- When making cuts, ensure you leave a 3/4” space between the tiles and the wall or obstruction.

-- Once the tiles are in place, you can then snap in the edge pieces, if you purchased them.
+- Once the tiles are in place, you can then snap in the edge pieces if you purchased them.